Who were the Assyriologists and what did they find?

 George Smith: The Discoverer of the Epic of Gilgamesh

-George Smith was an English Assyriologist who worked at the British Museum in the 1860s and 1870s.
+The third and final figure was the English Assyriologist, George Smith.
+He worked at the British Museum in the 1860s and 1870s.

-He is best known for his translation of the Epic of Gilgamesh, one of the most important ancient texts.
+He is best known for his ground-breaking English translation of the Epic of Gilgamesh, which would turn out to be one of the most important ancient texts from the region.

-Smith's discovery of them in storage, and translation of them, caused a sensation in the academic world, and it helped to shed light on a previously unknown aspect of Mesopotamian culture.
+When he published it, the story caused a sensation in the academic world, as it helped to shed light on a previously unknown aspect of Mesopotamian culture.

-Nevertheless, his discoveries were very important and helped to further our understanding of ancient Mesopotamian civilization.
+However, Smith's discoveries were very important to the field of Assyriologists and have helped to further our understanding of ancient Mesopotamian civilization.

 Ancient Sumerian tablets